girume01/alx-system_engineering-devops/0x00-shell_basics/README.md

-touch is used to create empty file mkdir is used to make directory ls is used to list current files
+pwd is used to whrere you are currently mkdir is used to make directory